agroimpacts/nmeo/docs/projects.md

 We have been collecting data over the course of the summer in a maize/corn field at Whittier Farms, in Sutton, MA.
 Data include:

-- Micro-meteorology and crop growth data collected by three Arable Mark sensors
+- Micro-meteorology and crop growth data collected by three Arable Mark sensors over two seasons
-- Field measurements of leaf area index collected underneath each Mark
+- Field measurements of leaf area index collected underneath each Mark (two seasons)
-- 10 cm multi-spectral imagery collected by a Sequioa+ camera mounted on an Ebee Plus UAS on several dates
+- 10 cm multi-spectral imagery collected by a Sequioa+ camera mounted on an Ebee Plus UAS on several dates (two seasons)

-In addition to these, we can also acquire near-daily PlanetScope 3-4 RGBNIR imagery over the same fields.
+In addition to these, we can also acquire near-daily PlanetScope 3-4 RGBNIR imagery over the same fields for the same years.

 One major goal of this project is to develop estimates of maize leaf area index (LAI) from these multiple sources and understand how these estimates change with scale and extent.
 To do this, we will: